anoopsarkar/compilers-class/hw3.md

     block: '{' var_decl_list statement_list '}'

-If we wish to create a new scope region when we scan the `}` it is easy to do it if the grammar is changed to the equivalent form below:
+If we wish to create a new scope region when we scan the `{` it is easier if the grammar is changed to the equivalent form below:

     block: begin_block var_decl_list statement_list end_block
     begin_block: '{'